Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 These side effects are more common in men taking higher doses of the medication.
 Additionally, it can lead to serious complications in women considering pregnancy or who are pregnant.

-Before using finasteride or dutasteride for AGA, consult a doctor to understand the risks and benefits of these medications.
+Before using Finasteride or Dutasteride for AGA, consult a doctor to understand the risks and benefits of these medications.

 Laser Therapy